CO<sub>2</sub> + Climate Change

 Carbon Dioxide + Climate Change

-Imagine standing outside in NYC or any other cold climate in the winter without a jacket or any protective layers.
+Greenhouse gases (GHGs) are naturally occurring gases in the atmosphere that retain solar radiation, aka heat, and play a major role in balancing the planet’s climate.
+Imagine standing on the street in New York City or any other typically cold climate in the winter without a jacket or any protective layers.
 You’re going to quickly lose body heat from standing.
-This is a great analogy to help understand greenhouse gases (GHGs) and how they influence the Earth’s fluctuating climate because GHGs are naturally occurring gases in the atmosphere that retain solar radiation, aka heat.
-So, in the same way that your jacket would absorb your body heat to keep you warm, GHGs function as an outer layer wrapped around the planet, keeping it warm.
+This is a great analogy to help understand GHGs and how they influence the Earth’s fluctuating temperature.
+So, in the same way that your jacket would prevent the heat from leaving your body to keep you warm, GHGs function as an outer layer wrapped around the planet, keeping it warm.

-Greenhouse gases like carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O) exist in our Earth’s atmosphere and trap heat similar to a greenhouse.
-Carbon dioxide is one of the most challenging to address, which is why we see climate change targets and goals measured and discussed in CO2 equivalents.
-While GHGs are naturally occurring (through photosynthesis, oceanic processes, etc.) and play a major role in the Earth’s atomic makeup, human activity has caused these gases to be emitted at unprecedented rates.
-This is referred to as anthropogenic climate change.
-In an age of technology, we rely on extracting fossil fuels for use as sources of energy, which is a heavily carbon-intensive process.
-This surge in carbon emissions has kept a blanket around the planet, causing it to store heat from the sun that would normally bounce back into outer space.
+GHGs including carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O) naturally occur in our Earth’s atmosphere and trap heat similar to a greenhouse, hence their name.
+CO2 is one of the most challenging gases to address due to its abundance and association with human activity; this is why we measure and discuss climate goals in CO2 equivalents.
+While GHGs are naturally occurring (via photosynthesis, oceanic processes, etc.) and play a major role in the Earth’s atomic makeup, human activity has caused these gases to be emitted at unprecedented rates.
+This rapid increase in atmospheric CO2 levels is responsible for a number of impacts, ranging from extreme heat, wildfires and droughts to stronger and more frequent storm events.
+This change, driven by progress and high levels of energy consumption required by the growing global economy, is referred to as anthropogenic climate change.
+Starting a little more than 200 years ago, we began to rely on extracting fossil fuels; these were used as sources of energy to power everything from transportation to manufacturing.
+Combusting these fuels, however, is a highly carbon-intensive process, expelling large quantities of CO2 into the atmosphere.
+This surge in carbon emissions has kept a “blanket” around the planet, causing it to store heat from the sun that would normally escape back into outer space.

-To slow the rate of warming, we have to remove the blanket.
+To slow the rate of warming, we have to remove some of the blanket layers.

 CO2 Measurement

 There is a general agreement within the scientific community that CO2 levels are at their highest in millions of years.
-Hand-in-hand with this consensus is the looming responsibility of human behavior on our changing climate.
+Hand-in-hand with this consensus is the looming responsibility of human behavior on this planetary shift.
 In 2015, The Paris Agreement, an international agreement between 196 parties on climate change and emissions reductions, was adopted.
 The agreement set attainable warming targets that can only be met if we cut emissions and simultaneously work to rapidly remove excess CO2 from the atmosphere.

 Climate Forcing